hackwithcameron/DjangoLiveProject/README.md

 [Total Food](#Total-Food)

 #### Models
-Although we were required to have one table in our database for our projects I choose to utilize two tables to create a better and more personal experience logging both the daily exercises for the user along with the daily nutrition(e.g. fats, carbs, or protein).
+Although we were required to have one table in our database for our projects, I choose to utilize two tables to create a better and more personal experience, logging both the daily exercises for the user along with the daily nutrition(e.g. fats, carbs, or protein).

 ```
 date = datetime.datetime.now()